fishcus/KAP-manual/en/installation/install_uninstall/install_on_mapr.en.md

 **Q: How to Install Spark 2.2.1 on MapR 6.1.0**

-MapR 6.1.0 supports Spark 2.3.1 officially, so we need to install Spark 2.2.1 manually.
+MapR 6.1.0 supports Spark 2.3.1 officially, which is not supported by Kyligence Enterprise.
+So we need to install Spark 2.2.1 manually.
 Installing Spark 2.2.1 requires root privileges, please follow the steps below:

 1. Download Spark 2.2.1 from MapR repository